Tensegritics/ClojureDart/doc/differences.md

 ## try/catch

 In Dart, when one catch an exception, the stacktrace isn't attached to the exception.
-Thus in ClojureDart if you want to capture the stacktrace you have to specify an extr name after the exception name in catch:
+Thus in ClojureDart if you want to capture the stacktrace you have to specify an extra name after the exception name in catch:

 ```clj
 (try